mikew/brunch-flask/README.md

 ### Frontend

 [Brunch][brunch] compiles all your frontend assets for you.
 Just start adding things to the `app/` folder.
+By default this skeleton only comes with support for JS, Coffeescript, CSS and Sass, but Brunch has support for many, many, many more languages (Less, Stylus, Jade, ECO, EJS, React, etc).

 ### Server